-Selene: The admissions committee has a strategy plan at the beginning of the cycle, and then you sort of adjust as you go along.
+Selene: The admissions committee has a strategy, a plan at the beginning of the cycle, and then you sort of adjust as you go along.
 I think the first deposit deadline tells you a lot about how that year is going to play out.

-David: How can an applicant maximize her chances of getting more scholarship aid other than raising her LSAT score or her GPA?
+David: And how can an applicant maximize her chances of getting more scholarship aid other than raising her LSAT score or her GPA?

-Selene: I think a candidate can maximize their chances of getting merit scholarship if they apply strategically to law schools, so depending on your number pairing.
-I think the 7Sage approach of applying to a handful of safeties, a handful of targets, and a handful of reaches is actually great because it's become quite a thing for candidates to play the market.
+Selene: Well, I think a candidate can maximize their chances of getting merit scholarship if they apply strategically to law schools.
+Right?
+So depending on your number pairing, I think the 7Sage approach of applying to a handful of safeties, a handful of targets, and a handful of reaches is actually great because it's become quite a thing for candidates to play the market.

 David: Even though it means the applicant is more expensive?

-Selene: That applicant has been given a certain value, I guess, and so it helps sort of place them.
-It helps position them against the rest of the applicant pool and it also lets you know, "Oh, so this year that particular school thinks that this type of candidate is worth this much."
-So if you're savvy, then you can sort of make decisions based on whatever information you have available to you.
-You learn about what the market is doing based on the information that candidates are giving to you.
+Selene: That applicant has been given a certain value, I guess.
+And so it helps sort of place them.
+It helps position them against the rest of the applicant pool and also lets you know, oh, so this year, that particular school thinks that this type of candidate is worth this much.
+Right?
+And so if you're savvy, then you can sort of make decisions based on whatever information you have available to you, and you learn about what the market is doing based on the information that, you know, candidates are giving to you.

-When I was reading files, I would always tell applicants, "If you have any information about other offers of admission or scholarship, please let me know.
-I want to know and it will help the admissions committee make a fully informed decision."
+So when I was reading files, I would always tell applicants, if you have any information about other offers of admission or scholarship, please let me know.
+I want to know, and that will make the admissions committee, it will help the admissions committee make a fully informed decision.

-David: It's funny there's almost a paradox because applicants are both human beings who write essays and these essays are very important part of their value to the law school, and of course, these essays are about what makes them unique.
-And on the other hand, the applicants are also market commodities with a fluctuating value that depends on all the other buyers, which in this case is the law school.
+David: It's funny, there's almost a paradox because applicants are both human beings who, you know, write essays, and these essays are a very important part of their value to the law school, and, of course, these essays are about what makes them unique.
+And on the other hand, the applicants are also market commodities with a fluctuating value that, you know, depends on all the other buyers, which in this case is the law school.

 Selene: Yes, you are right.

 David: Let's go back to something that you said, speaking of how applicants express their individuality.
-You said that if a personal statement, for example is hard to read, or if a resume is hard to read, you're more inclined to make a decision just based on the numbers.
-Can you give us some idea of what makes a resume hard to read, if it's jam packed, or if the font is microscopic or something like that?
-What sort of thing is a turn off in the personal statement?
+You said that if a personal statement, for example, is hard to read or if a resume is hard to read, you're more inclined to make a decision just based on the numbers.
+And you gave us some idea of what makes a resume hard to read, if it's jam-packed, or if the font is microscopic or something like that.
+What sort of thing is a turnoff in the personal statement?

 Selene: If you spell the name of the school incorrectly.
-I'll just tell you the way that I would evaluate an application.
-For me, I always read the personal statement first.
-I put a lot of weight on the writing.
-I want to be entertained.
+I'll just tell you my personal, the way that I would evaluate an application.
+So for me, I always read the personal statement first.
+I put a lot of weight on the writing and I wanted to be entertained.
 I want to see good writing.
-I was an English major and I love to read.
-I want to see how skilled you are as a writer.
+I was an English major, and I love to read, and I want to see how skilled you are as a writer.

-After a while, you see all this sort of formulaic stuff that turns you off, like starting off with someone else's quote.
-I hate that.
-And if it's a big chunk of someone else's language at the top of the personal statement so it eats up like two inches of space, I hate that.
-If you go through a prose version of your resume—where first I did this, and then I did this, and then I did this, and then I did this—it's also very boring.
+And, you know, after a while, you see all this sort of formulaic stuff that turns you off, like starting off with someone else's quote, I hate that.
+And if it's a big chunk of someone else's language at the top of the personal statement, so it eats up like two inches of space, you know, I hate that.
+If you go through a prose version of your resume, where first I did this, and then I did this, and then I did this, and then I did this, also very boring.

-David: What's an example of a personal statement that's too familiar or casual?
+David: What's an example of a personal statement that's too familiar, too familiar or casual?